Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 280, in theory, should perform a bit faster than the Radeon HD 5850 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 280 should in theory be a little bit better than the Radeon HD 5850 overall. (explain)

-Texel RateThe Radeon HD 5850 is just a bit (about 8%) faster with regards to anisotropic filtering than the GeForce GTX 280. (explain)
+Texel RateThe Radeon HD 5850 is a small bit (approximately 8%) more effective at AF than the GeForce GTX 280. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon HD 5850 is superior to the GeForce GTX 280, but not by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon HD 5850 is a better choice, though not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison